lesnata/flask-api-sqs/README.md

 ### Project has been implemented in 2 versions:
 - V1: with Docker compose + SQS + Data Lake partition by `app_name`
-- V2: with local run `python3 main_v2.py` and RequestHolder class as quick & dirty implementation of messages holder, without partitioning in data lake
+- V2: with local run `python3 main_v2.py` and RequestHolder class as quick & dirty implementation of messages holder, without partitioning in data lake.
+Just uncomment that part for running

+### Current request aggregation is limited to 5 requests for the ease of testing

 Send POST requests to:
 ```